Site icon DataFlair

 2. Date(long millisecond)

 It is a parameterized constructor of the Date class.
 The argument passed is in the form of milliseconds.
-It initializes the object with the total milliseconds that passes since midnight, January 1, 1970.
+It initializes the object with the total milliseconds that have passed since midnight, January 1, 1970.

 SL.
 No. Method Name Description